-The event, titled A Tribute to Billy Gibbons, will feature live performances by Eric Church, Brad Paisley, Ronnie Milsap, Lucinda Williams, Travis Tritt, Larkin Poe, Dennis Quaid, Tim Montana, Guthrie Trapp and Jimmie Vaughan.
+The event, titled A Tribute to Billy Gibbons, featured live performances by Brad Paisley, Ronnie Milsap, Lucinda Williams, Travis Tritt, Larkin Poe, Dennis Quaid, Tim Montana, Guthrie Trapp and Jimmie Vaughan.

-Per the Tennessean, the night's house band will feature Fred Eltringham (drums), Mike Merritt (bass), Audley Freed (guitar), Richie LaBamba Rosenberg (trombone), Joe Sublett (sax) and Mike Pender (trumpet), with music director Martin Guigui joining in on piano.
+Per the Tennessean, the night's house band featured Fred Eltringham (drums), Mike Merritt (bass), Audley Freed (guitar), Richie LaBamba Rosenberg (trombone), Joe Sublett (sax) and Mike Pender (trumpet), with music director Martin Guigui joining in on piano.

-Those stars and surprise guests will raise funds for veteran-supporting nonprofits and first-responder charities, such as the USO, ThanksUSA and the First Responders Children's Foundation.
+Those stars and surprise guests raised funds for veteran-supporting nonprofits and first-responder charities, such as the USO, ThanksUSA and the First Responders Children's Foundation.